 Ashley Renick is the Director of Equity and Outreach at Enroll Oakland Charters.
 Ashley began her career in education as a Head Start teacher in San Francisco, and since then she’s been working to ensure that families have access to high-quality public educational options.
-Prior to joining Enroll Oakland Charters, Ashley was the Senior Associate Director of External Relations at Uncommon Schools, a non-profit charter management organization that serves 16,000 students across 49 schools in NY, NJ and MA.
+Prior to joining Enroll Oakland Charters, Ashley was the Senior Associate Director of External Relations at Uncommon Schools, a non-profit charter management organization that serves 16,000 students across 49 schools in New York, New Jersey and Massachusetts.
 Ashley also served as a Special Projects Coordinator for Uncommon’s Brooklyn schools, where she managed school governance and regional student recruitment efforts.
 In addition to her work at Uncommon Schools, Ashley was the Associate Director of Planning at the NYC Department of Education, where she worked to increase access to higher performing public schools through the public siting of charter schools.
-Ashley earned her B.A. in Psychology and Anthropology from Bucknell University, and her M.S. in Social Work from Columbia University.
-Ashley recently relocated from NYC and resides in Oakland.
+Ashley has a Bachelor of Arts in Psychology and Anthropology from Bucknell University, and a Master of Social Work from Columbia University.
+Ashley recently relocated to the Bay Area from New York City and now resides in Oakland.

 Luis Rodriguez is the Executive Director with Enroll Oakland Charters.
 After more than a decade of experience in management and technology consulting, Luis transitioned from the private to the public sector through the Broad Residency in Urban Education program.
 Prior to joining Enroll Oakland Charters, Luis was a partner at The Learning Accelerator, a non-profit focused on accelerating the implementation of high-quality blended learning in public schools.
 Luis also served as the Director of the Office of Digital Learning for the Massachusetts Department of Elementary and Secondary Education, where he was responsible for improving digital literacy and capacity across the state.
 While at the state department, he also helped implement an educator effectiveness framework and served as a technology advisor on several Race to the Top initiatives.
 As a result of his efforts in Massachusetts, Luis was awarded the Manuel Carballo Governor’s Award for Excellence in Public Service.
-Luis earned his B.S. in mechanical engineering from Oklahoma State University, his M.S. in strategy from the University of Texas Dallas Jindal School of Management, and his M.A.Ed in Educational Leadership from The Broad Center.
+Luis has a Bachelor of Science in Mechanical Engineering from Oklahoma State University, a Master of Science in Strategy from the University of Texas Dallas Jindal School of Management, and a Master of Arts in Educational Leadership from The Broad Center.

 Nahdxyeli Valdez is the Project Manager of Operations at Enroll Oakland Charters.
 She has a strong interest in helping families and has served as an AmeriCorps member at a family resource center in conjunction with the Child Abuse Prevention Center in the Sacramento Area.
 Nahdxyeli received her B.S. in Molecular Environmental Biology from UC Berkeley.
 She recently moved to Oakland and looks forward to continuing helping families through EOC’s mission of empowering families to explore and apply to their public school options.